Actively Recruiting

 • Known allergy or intolerance to study medications

-• Known resistance of M. tuberculosis to rifampin, isoniazid, pyrazinamide, or ethambutol
+• Tuberculosis resistant to rifampin, isoniazid, pyrazinamide, or ethambutol at enrollment

 • Known or family history of bleeding disorders

-• Renal impairment with creatinine clearance >1.5 times upper limit normal
+• Renal impairment with creatinine clearance > 1.5 times upper limit of normal

-• Myositis or creatinine phosphokinase >3 times upper limit normal
+• Myositis or creatinine phosphokinase levels > 3 times upper limit of normal

-• Other medical conditions judged by investigator to make participation unsafe
+• Other medical conditions that make participation unsafe or unsuitable by investigator judgment

-• Late exclusions: lack of M. tuberculosis growth in sputum cultures or detection of drug resistance after enrollment
+• Late exclusions include failure to grow M. tuberculosis in sputum cultures or detection of drug-resistant TB after enrollment

 AI-Screening